The Mystical Body of Christ

 Ephesians 4, 11-12

 The Church that Christ founded is not only visibly united in its shared faith and celebration of the same sacraments, but also in its shared ecclesial hierarchy throughout the world.
 Each of these has been received and passed down from the apostles whom our Lord invested with divine authority.
 Jesus is the invisible Head of the Body, which is the Church, while Peter is the visible head on earth.
 Each member of the visible hierarchy can be one in unity only if the visible hierarchy is ordered to its one visible head.
 If the visible head of the hierarchy were actually a plurality of visible denominational heads in an invisible Church, then the visible hierarchies would not be essentially but only accidentally unified.
-In this case, the Church could not be one infallible or indefectible corporate entity, and all of the conflicting doctrines would be based on nothing more than popular opinion in each denomination.
+In this case, the Church within the Protestant notion could not be one infallible or indefectible corporate entity that is guided by the Holy Spirit in all truth, and all of the conflicting doctrines and practices would be based on nothing more than private judgment and popular opinion in each denomination.
 There could be no essential unity in the Church’s teaching beyond the fundamental tenets as laid out in the early Apostles’ Creed.
-In fact, there could be no single and reliable teaching authority in the Church.
-The development of doctrines would be moot.
+In fact, there could be no single and reliable teaching authority as there had been during the apostolic time and in the early Church, notably in the post-apostolic era.

-Hence, a plurality of visible heads and separate hierarchies present visible disunity in the Church, constituting a myriad of distinct authoritative entities that impede the unity of faith in the entire Church by holding opposing and unresolved theological opinions.
-Who is to say which hierarchy can rightfully claim that it’s protected and guided by the Holy Spirit if there isn’t a single visible head which has been ordered by Christ and graced with the charism of infallibility?
-This is the dilemma Protestants have faced from the time of Martin Luther and is the root cause of the splintering of Protestantism with its thousands of independent and autonomous denominations rising one after another.
-This isn’t the “building up of the body of Christ” but rather perpetually demolishing it if, in fact, Protestants are visible members of the one Church founded by Christ at doctrinal loggerheads with each other.
+Hence, a plurality of visible heads and separate hierarchies of different denominations that hold different sets of beliefs present visible disunity in the pneumatic Church, constituting a myriad of distinct authoritative entities that impede the unity of faith by holding opposing and unresolved theological opinions.
+Who is to say which denominational hierarchy can rightfully claim that it’s protected and guided by the Holy Spirit if there isn’t a single universal head which has been ordered by Christ and graced with the charism of infallibility in extraordinary matters of faith and morals?
+This is the dilemma Protestants have faced since the time of Martin Luther and is the root cause of the splintering of Protestantism with its thousands of independent and autonomous denominations rising one after another.
+This isn’t the “building up of the body of Christ” but rather perpetually demolishing it.
 Certainly, the one invisible Holy Spirit cannot be behind this mayhem that manifests itself outwardly.
-God cannot be the author of such confusion if the Church is intended to reveal the fulness of the divine mysteries over the course of time (Jn 16:12-13).
+God cannot be the author of such confusion if the Church is intended to reveal the fullness of the divine mysteries over the course of time (Jn 16:12-13).

-Christ intended his Church to be a composite whole and hierarchical visible body under one visible head who represents him.
-Our Lord knew in his wisdom that if one unified hierarchy weren’t in place or was abandoned at some point in history, nothing else could preserve unity in faith or unity of sacraments.
+Our Lord and King Jesus Christ intended his Church to be a composite whole and hierarchical visible body under one visible head who represents him.
+Our Lord knew in his wisdom that if one unified hierarchy weren’t in place or was abandoned at some point in history, nothing else could preserve unity in faith or the unity of sacraments.
 Paul himself describes the Church as one visible body comprised of single members who form a visible hierarchy of believers.
 In the Protestant paradigm, we have one invisible body made up of separate visible bodies comprised of many visible hierarchies and members under different visible heads.
-It’s hard to believe that the one Spirit or soul animates what amounts to be an incomposite body that can be divided into countless separate bodies and heads.
+It’s hard to believe that the one Spirit or soul animates what amounts to an incomposite body that can be divided into countless separate bodies and heads.
 God is not the author of confusion but of peace (1 Cor 14:33).
-All the churches which the apostles and their successors founded belonged to the one visible Church with Peter as its one visible head on earth.
+All the churches that the apostles and their successors founded in the first century belonged to the one visible, universal (catholic) Church with Peter as its one visible head or vicar of Christ on earth.

 For just as we have many members in one body and all the members do